Securing the Right Level of Care After Discharge

 Use Financial Planning

 Millions of Americans have no coverage for long-term care.
-Medicaid covers most, and sometimes all, nursing home costs and covers forms of home care.[10],[11] But if patients have no coverage from other sources and more income and resources than the Medicaid limits, they must use personal resources to pay for care until their assets reach Medicaid qualification levels.
+Medicaid covers most, and sometimes all, nursing home costs and some forms of home care.
+However, suppose patients have no coverage from other sources, and more income and resources than the Medicaid limits.
+In that case, they must use personal resources to pay for care until their assets reach Medicaid qualification levels.

 Examples of assets include savings, pensions, retirement income, stocks, land, vehicles, and home sale proceeds.

 Managing assets can get complex.
-In Jenny and Pat's case, some are co-owned between siblings.
-Some circumstances could allow Jenny to transfer her ownership to Pat.
-They would benefit from a meeting with a financial adviser specializing in Medicaid planning.
+Patients would benefit from a meeting with a financial adviser specializing in Medicaid planning.

 Address Emotional Barriers

-Like Jenny, their desire to keep living at home may be stronger than the desire to stay well.
+Patients are sometimes reluctant to accept care.
+Their desire to keep living at home may be stronger than the desire to stay well.
 They may object to caregivers coming into their home for security reasons.
-It can also be awkward for a patient to get personal care from someone they don't know, and they may believe that no one will understand them and their preferences as well as a trusted family member.
+It can also be awkward for a patient to get personal care from someone they don't know.

 Some ways to overcome these barriers include: